 Enable e-mail image Choosing Always will start sending snapshots to the recipient's e-mail account right away.
-Choosing Schedule will allow you to schedule to e-mail account: when to start and stop the sending of snapshots to the recipient's e-mail account.
+Choosing Schedule will allow you to to e-mail account: schedule when to start and stop the sending of snapshots to the recipient's e-mail account.

-Select Motion Detection if you would like to camera sending image to the recipient's email account when the motions are detected.
+Select Motion Detection if you would like the camera to send images to the recipient's e-mail account when the motions are detected.